Campus Improvement Plan

 Build a foundation of reading and math, Improve low-performing schools

-Staff Responsible for Monitoring: Administrators, Leadership team, MCLs, intervention, teachers
+Staff Responsible for Monitoring: Teachers, Administrators, Intervention specialist, tutors, MCLs, associate teachers, CIS

 Title I: